gardener/gardener/docs/usage/shoot_credentials_rotation.md

 After it is completed, the `.status.credentials.rotation.certificateAuthorities.phase` is set to `Prepared`.

 Now you must update all API clients outside the cluster (such as the `kubeconfig`s on developer machines) to use the newly issued CA bundle in the `<shoot-name>.ca-cluster` `Secret`.
+Please also note that client certificates must be re-issued now.

 After updating all API clients, you can complete the rotation by annotating the shoot with the `rotate-ca-complete` operation: